Lillee Jean Jessica Rabbit Red & Purple Makeup Tutorial Valentine’s Day 2017

-Ahh the makeup of Jessica Rabbit coveted, and loved by many.
-The characters signature purple shadow, and juicy red lips surly have anyone sold, but what if there was a Valentine’s Day twist, adding a bit more of red to the mix!?
+Ahh, the makeup of Jessica Rabbit is coveted, and loved by many.
+The character's signature purple shadow and juicy red lips surely have anyone sold, but what if there was Valentine’s Day twist, adding a bit more red to the mix!?
 Intentionally, there was no purpose for rhyming there, OOPS, haha.
 Anyhow, with a bit of J-Rabbit pizzazz, and V-Day love, here is my inspired glittery makeup tutorial that’s sure to dazzle anyone who steps in your way!
 Enjoy my loves.

 Time to complete this tutorial: 27 Minutes (professionals/myself)

 Remember how a few days ago I mentioned I like to cover the spectrum when it comes to makeup tastes?
 Well, view this look as sorta “COVERING” that other side of the spectrum for women who enjoy wearing a bit more of makeup, and take pride in vibrancy.
 In reality this shouldn’t take more than 27 (twenty-seven) minutes for one to complete, but I amped up the finishing time a tad for beginners and intermediate makeup lover, simply because I do know how difficult it can be to apply glitter, and to blend darker colors let alone.
 That said, and now moving along, to begin I prepped my skin with Shea Moisture’s 100% Extra Virgin Coconut Oil, and I evened out my skin tone with a sheer layer of Cover Fx’s Total Cover Cream Foundation in G20.
 Since the coconut oil forms SUCH a slicked base, I really just need a light stippling over imperfections with a dense blender such as Morphe’s M439 Deluxe Buffer Brush— less is more, always remember that!